Second Opium War: Burning of the Old Summer Palaces

-On 18 October, British soldiers burnt the Summer Palace, the French refusing to assist.
+On 18 October, British soldiers burnt the Old Summer Palace, the French refusing to assist.
 The razing of the buildings took two days, with imperial property in the vicinity also destroyed.
+Most accounts say that the Old Summer Palace was burnt for three days and three nights.

 Awards

 Both Britain (Second China War Medal) and France (Commemorative medal of the 1860 China Expedition) issued campaign medals.
 The British medal had the following clasps: China 1842, Fatshan 1857, Canton 1857, Taku Forts 1858, Taku Forts 1860, Peking 1860.

 Aftermath

 On 24 October, the emperor's brother, Prince Gong, conceded to the allied demands, the emperor having fled to Chengde on 22 September.
 British and French troops entered Beijing, where the Treaty of Tientsin was ratified by the Convention of Peking.

 At the time, the largest encyclopedia ever compiled in world history was the 1408 Ming Dynasty Yongle Encyclopedia, most of which was looted or destroyed by foreign soldiers during the sack of Beijing, leaving only 3.5 percent surviving volumes today.
 The British, French and—thanks to the schemes of Ignatiev—the Russians were all granted a permanent diplomatic presence in Beijing (something the Qing Empire resisted to the very end as it suggested equality between China and the European powers).
 The Chinese had to pay 8 million taels to Britain and France.
 Kowloon was ceded to the British owned Hong Kong.
 The opium trade was legalized and Christians were granted full civil rights, including the right to own property, and the right to evangelize.

 The content of the Convention of Beijing included: